25 Best Crochet Blogs You Need to Follow in 2026

 21. Mama In A Stitch

 Mama In A Stitch, created by Jessica, is a beautifully curated blog that shares simple knit, crochet, and DIY projects with a clean, modern aesthetic.
-Jessica offers a lovely mix of cozy wearables, baby items, and home accessories that are perfect for everyday life.
+Jessica offers a lovely mix of cozy wearables, baby items, and home accessories suited for everyday life.
 Her patterns include helpful step-by-step photo tutorials and clear instructions that make them especially beginner-friendly, while her eye for design ensures the finished pieces look polished and stylish.
 The blog is well-organized and regularly updated with fresh seasonal inspiration.

 Best for: Beginners and intermediate crocheters who love simple, stylish patterns with detailed photo tutorials and a modern aesthetic.